 The first method, known as "Profile Transformation", overcomes the unequal pitch problem by simply scaling the flow profile that is communicated between neighboring blade rows, yet maintains the correct blade geometry and pitch ratio.
 The next method, known as the "Fourier Transformation" method applies phase shifted boundary conditions.
 To avoid storing the time history on the periodic boundary, a Fourier series method is used to store information at the blade passing frequency (BPF) and its harmonics.
 In the final method, a pitch-wise time transformation is performed that ensures that the boundary is truly periodic in the transformed space.
 This method is referred to as "Time Transformation".

 The three methods have recently been added to a commercially-available CFD solver which is pressure based and implicit in formulation.
 The results are compared and contrasted on two turbine cases of engineering significance: a high pressure power turbine stage and a low pressure aircraft engine turbine stage.
 The relative convergence rates and solution times are examined together with the effect of non blade passing frequencies in the flow field.
 Transient solution times are compared with more conventional steady stage analyses, and in addition detailed flow physics such as boundary layer transition location are examined and reported.

 The following are papers involving Professor Casey and his former colleagues at ISTM, Stuttgart University:

 Experimental investigation of geometrical parameters on the pressure recovery of low pressure steam turbine exhaust hoods

-Impact of mistuning on the vibration behavour of the last stage in a model 3-stage low pressure steam turbine
+Impact of mistuning on the vibration behaviour of the last stage in a model 3-stage low pressure steam turbine